MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/rus-financial-reports.md

-The Financial reports setup interface allows you to configure content of “boxed” reports like Balance sheet.
+The Financial reports setup allows you to configure list and content of “boxed” reports like Balance sheet.
 For each report box or cell, the data collection for ledger transactions, budget transactions, and calculated profit tax registers can be configured.